ChillyHub/Unity_StarRail_CRP_Sample/README.md

 ### Demo

-Here is a very simple demo for Windows x64: [Demo Release v0.0.3](https://github.com/ChillyHub/Unity_StarRail_CRP_Sample/releases/tag/v0.0.3)
+Here is a very simple demo for Windows x64: [Demo Release v0.0.4](https://github.com/ChillyHub/Unity_StarRail_CRP_Sample/releases/tag/v0.0.4)

 Demo for Android is coming.

 > [!Tip]
 >
-> The operation is similar to the game, read Release for more details.
+> The operation is similar to the game, read [Release](./Documents~/Release.md) for more details.

 ### Project Requirements